sandstorm-io/sandstorm/docs/using/security-practices.md

 to allow the user to connect apps to each other easily and securely.
 Capability-based security helps enable this by representing permissions as "capabilities", objects which the user may pass around between apps.
-A capbility both identifies a resource (like an address) and grants its bearer permission to _use_ that resource.
+A capability both identifies a resource (like an address) and grants its bearer permission to _use_ that resource.

 The advantage of capability-based security is that it effectively